 - 5. Are driverless vehicles safe?

-If you have further questions about driverless vehicle accidents after reading this article, we invite you to contact us at Shouse Law Group.
+If you have further questions about driverless car crashes after reading this article, we invite you to contact us at Shouse Law Group.

 - The operator behind the wheel of a partially autonomous vehicle;

 - The human driver of the regular car (not the driverless vehicle); or

 - The car manufacturers that produced, or designed the driverless vehicle.

 However, fault in an accident can fall on multiple parties.
 If more than one person or group are responsible for causing an accident, a jury can decide what percentage each party shares in the blame (adding up to 100%).

 Even if the injury victim shares in the blame for causing the accident, he or she can still recover partial damages under California’s “comparative fault” laws.1